 Enter your user name and password, and then click Sign In.
 If you have access to multiple sites, select the one you want to use.
 You can also enter the name of the site and search for it.

 In Tableau Desktop, select Server > Sign In.
-Click Tableau Online in the bottom left corner.
+Click Tableau Cloud in the bottom left corner.

-If your site is set up to use Tableau authentication, enter your user name (email address) and password you use for Tableau Online, and then click Sign In.
+If your site is set up to use Tableau authentication, enter your user name (email address) and password you use for Tableau Cloud, and then click Sign In.

 If multi-factor authentication (MFA) is enabled with Tableau authentication, you are prompted to verify your identity using the verification you selected during the MFA registration process.
 After verifying your identity, you are redirected to your site.

-- If you are signing in to Tableau Online or registering for MFA for the first time, see Register for multi-factor authentication(Link opens in a new window).
+- If you are signing in to Tableau Cloud or registering for MFA for the first time, see Register for multi-factor authentication(Link opens in a new window).

 - You must be running Tableau Desktop 2021.1 and later to use MFA with Tableau authentication.